christian-korneck/flamenco-temp1/FEATURES.md

   - [ ] Jobs
   - [ ] Tasks

+- [x] Let Manager write to task log when it's assigned to a worker.
 - [ ] Worker sleep schedule
 - [ ] Loading of job compiler scripts from disk
 - [ ] CLI option to write built-in job compiler scripts to disk